Get insider access

 N/A

 Shadow of the Tomb Raider isn't playable.
-It'll run on the Core i5 and i7 models, but you'll only get around 30 fps at the lowest graphical settings, and even then, it'll still be very choppy due to frame drops.
+It'll run on the Core i5 and i7 models, but the gameplay will likely be very choppy due to frame drops.

 7.2